Last updated: 28 May 2026

 Two-System Health Coverage

-Understanding how Securite sociale and mutuelle work together takes some getting used to.
-Both are separate bills.
+Securite sociale and mutuelle pay separately.
+Understanding how they layer on each other takes some getting used to.

 Documentation Requirements

-Expect to provide proof of address, RIB (bank details), and identity documents.
-Car insurance also needs your carte grise.
+Insurers ask for proof of address, RIB (bank details) and identity documents.
+Car insurance also requires the carte grise.

 Waiting Periods

-Some policies have waiting periods before coverage kicks in.
-Health insurance for new residents can take 3-6 months.
+Some policies have waiting periods.
+Public health enrolment for new non-EU residents can take 3 to 6 months.

 Regional Cost Differences

-Insurance costs vary by location.
-Paris and the south of France are more expensive for car and home insurance.
+Costs vary by region.
+Paris, Corsica and the south of France tend to be more expensive for car and home insurance.

 Automatic Renewal

 Contracts renew automatically after one year.
-Without the Hamon Law, cancellation windows would be very narrow.
+Without Hamon Law cancellation windows, switching used to be much harder.

 Getting Started with Insurance in France

 Start with what is mandatory.
-If you are employed, your Securite sociale enrollment is handled by your employer.
+If you are employed, Securite sociale enrolment is handled by your employer.
 Self-employed?
 Register at your local CPAM office.
-Renting an apartment?
+Renting?
 Arrange tenant insurance before you sign the lease.
 Buying or importing a car?
 Get insurance before you drive it.

-When comparing offers, look beyond the monthly premium.
-Check the coverage limits, deductibles (franchises), exclusions, and claims process.
-Some providers are cheaper upfront but harder to deal with when you actually need them.
-Online platforms can help you explore options, but reading the conditions generales (general terms) is worth the effort for any significant policy.
+When reviewing offers, look beyond the monthly premium.
+Check coverage limits, deductibles (franchises), exclusions and the claims process.
+Some providers are cheaper upfront but harder to deal with at claim time.
+Reading the conditions generales (general terms) is worth the effort for any significant policy.

-For complex situations, such as insuring property you are renovating, coverage for a home-based business, or transferring policies from abroad, consider using an insurance broker (courtier en assurance).
-Brokers work across multiple insurers and can find coverage that direct providers might not offer.
-Their fee is typically included in the premium.
+For complex situations, such as insuring property you are renovating, cover for a home-based business or transferring policies from abroad, an insurance broker (courtier en assurance) is often the most efficient route.
+Brokers work across multiple insurers and can find cover that direct providers do not offer.

 Official Sources and Further Reading